ddimaria/wmcp/wmcp-361/README.md

 1. Have a fixed-rate coupon
 1. Meet various size, maturity and market requirements

 The **iShares Core U.S. Aggregate Bond ETF (AGG)** is the most popular bond fund that tracks the Bloomberg Barclays Aggregate Bond Index.
-The duration is 6.27 years and a weighted average maturity of 8.61 years, with an expense ration of 3 basis points.
+The duration is 6.27 years and a weighted average maturity of 8.61 years, with an expense ratio of 3 basis points.

 The Bloomberg Barclays U.S. Aggregate Bond Index is a high-quality, intermediate-term bond index that is a benchmark for the entire fixed income portion (or intermediate-term bond fund) of a portfolio.